 How to take a screenshot silently

 To take a screenshot in silence just turn your iPhone or iPad to mute first by sliding the button above the volume control buttons to off.
-(It should display a red panel.)
+(This should reveal a bit of red.)

-How to convert iPhone and iPad screenshots from .png to .jpg
+How to convert screenshots from .png to .jpg

 Under some circumstances and in some versions of iOS, screenshots are saved (or shared) in the .png format; in others they appear as .jpg files.
 This is a little confusing, but in most cases won't affect things very much.